maybebyte/anthesis/font-comparison-review-atkinson-hyperlegible-mono.md

   accessibility features to benefit both groups.
 - The font's commercial origins and the creators' branding incentives may influence legibility claims.
 - Atkinson Hyperlegible Mono lacks programming ligature support.
+I view this as a feature and not a bug, but some may prefer a font with ligatures.
 - Legibility claims lack peer-reviewed research support.
 While [Atkinson Hyperlegible performed well in the Readability Group Survey](https://github.com/thibaudcolas/readability-group-survey), this